 In response to concerns about public drinking in South Wigston and Oadby, the Council has successfully applied for Designated Public Places Orders (DPPOs) which prohibit the use of alcohol in specified areas.
 The details of these can be downloaded in the following PDFs:

 Drug and alcohol advice and support

 FRANK is a national helpline dealing with all drug issues.
-Calls are free from landlines and the number to telephone is 0800 776 600.
+Calls are free from landlines on 0800 776 600.
 You can also text on 82111.

 Drinkline is a national drink telephone helpline and they can be contacted 24 hours a day on freephone 0800 917 8282.

 A drug and alcohol outreach worker is employed jointly by Oadby and Wigston Borough Council and Blaby District Council and can be contacted for guidance, support and counselling using the details in the contact panel on the right.

 A substance misuse self-help group operates from the Community Flat at 66 Boulter Crescent, Wigston on Wednesday afternoon.
 Please contact the substance misuse worker at the contact details on the left of this page for further information.

 Download our Domestic Violence and Substance Misuse Information Leaflet (PDF Document, 327.6 Kb)

 Monday 3rd December 2012 saw the launch of the 'Legal Highs Lethal Lows' harm minimisation campaign by Leicestershire and Rutland Substance Misuse Strategic Team (SMST).